Oregon Court Records

 - Your ticket was issued for a traffic crime (as opposed to a traffic violation).

-- You wish to contest a traffic violation ticket and request a trial
+- You want to contest a traffic violation ticket and request a trial.

 A traffic ticket, or Uniform Citation and Complaint, is a long-form document dispensed by a law enforcement officer in Oregon for traffic violations.
 It is a representation of the officer's observations regarding the incident.
 The officer may complete the ticket, and it may contain:

-- Defendant section: This contains personal information of the defendant including full name, address, date of birth and other relevant bio-data.
-It also contains information about the defendant's license including number, type, and expiration date.
+- Defendant section: This section contains personal information about the defendant, including full name, address, date of birth, and other relevant bio-data.
+It also includes the defendant's license information, including number, type, and expiration date.

-- Time/Place section: This outlines the time, date, and location of the violation.
+- The Time/Place section outlines the violation's time, date, and location.

 - Vehicle Info section: information about the vehicle involved may be input here.